rumpkernel/rumpctrl/README.md

 * ```sysctl```
 * ```umount```
 * ```vnconfig```

+For programs that fork, you need to run under rumpremote and it will fork the provided host binary, so for ktrace you must do ```./rumpremote ktrace /home/justin/rump/rumprun/rumpremote ls```.

 There is also a LuaJIT interactive shell which runs libraries in the program directory: